near/docs/docs/roles/integrator/faq.md

 ### How are user accounts represented on-chain?

-Users create accounts with human-readable names (eg `@alice`) which can contain multiple keypairs with individual permissions.
+Users create accounts with human-readable names (eg `alice`) which can contain multiple keypairs with individual permissions.
 Accounts can be atomically and securely transferred between parties as a native transaction on the network.
 Permissions are programmable with smart contracts as well.
 For example, a lock up contract is just an account with permission on the key that does not allow to transfer funds greater than those unlocked.

 ### Is there a minimum account balance?